Semptic/foundry-no-dice-no-cry/README.md

 Removes the stress of rolling dice in vtt foundry

+When Foundry finishes loading, it posts a first-person chat message linking to this repository to explain that it's being used to ease the anxiety of unknown dice rolls.

 ## Browser Extension Stubs

 This repository now includes minimal stubs for the **No Dice, No Cry!** browser extensions: